Approximate inference of marginals using the IBIA framework: Background

 We use the following definitions in this paper. \begin{definition} Clique Tree Forest (CTF): Set of disjoint clique trees. \end{definition} \begin{definition} Clique size: The clique size $cs$ of a clique $C$ is the effective number of binary variables contained in $C$.
 It is computed as follows.

-where $|D_i|$ is the cardinality or the number of states in the domain of the variable $v_i$. \end{definition} \begin{definition} Prior marginals ($P(X_i)$): It is the marginal probability of a variable $X_i$ when the PGM has no evidence variables. \end{definition} \begin{definition} Posterior marginals ($P(X_i|E=e)$): It is the conditional probability distribution of a variable $X_i$, given a fixed evidence state $e$. \end{definition}
+where $|D_{X_i}|$ is the cardinality or the number of states in the domain of the variable $X_i$. \end{definition}

+\begin{definition} Prior marginals ($P(X_i)$): It is the marginal probability of a variable $X_i$ when the PGM has no evidence variables. \end{definition} \begin{definition} Posterior marginals ($P(X_i|E=e)$): It is the conditional probability distribution of a variable $X_i$, given a fixed evidence state $e$. \end{definition}